Kaftan: Persian

-Russian (North Asia and Eastern Europe)
+North Asia and Eastern Europe

+Russian

 In Russia, the word "kaftan" is used for another type of clothing: a style of men's long suit with tight sleeves.
 Going back to the people of various Baltic, Turkic, Varangian (Vikings) and Iranic (Scythian) tribes who inhabited today's Russia along with the Slavic population, kaftan-like clothing was already prevalent in ancient times in regions where later the Rus' Khaganate and Kievan Rus' states appeared.

 The Russian kaftan was probably influenced by Persian and/or Turkic people in Old Russia.
-The word "kaftan" was adopted from the Tatar language, which in turn borrowed the word from Persia.
-In the 13th Century, the kaftan was still common in Russia.
+The word "kaftan" was adopted from the Tatar language.
+In the 13th century, the kaftan was still common in Russia.
 In the 19th century, Russian kaftans were the most widespread type of outer-clothing amongst peasants and merchants in Old Russia.
-Currently in the early 21st Century, they are most commonly used as ritual religious clothing by conservative Old Believers, in Russian fashion (Rusfashion), Russian folk dress and with regards to Russian folklore.
+Currently in the early 21st century, they are most commonly used as ritual religious clothing by conservative Old Believers, in Russian fashion (Rusfashion), Russian folk dress and with regards to Russian folklore.